 Consider applying The LUCK Principle™ to your next project to ensure early and sustained user adoption throughout the duration of the project and beyond.
 But remember, don’t wait to start….
 Adoption begins in the planning phase!

-For more information about C5 Insight or this blog entry, please Contact Us or visit The Luck Principle website.
+For more information about C5 Insight or to learn more about The LUCK Principle, please Contact Us or visit The LUCK Principle website.

 The complementary paper includes over 12 years of research, recent survey results, and CRM turnaround success stories.

 This 60-second assessment is designed to evaluate your organization's collaboration readiness.

 Learn how you rank compared to organizations typically in years 1 to 5 of implementation - and which areas to focus on to improve.